metadata toggle

 =

-___ mg product per litre drinking water
+___ mg veterinary medicinal product per litre of drinking water

 For stock solutions and when using a proportioner, take care not to exceed the maximum solubility which can be achieved under the given conditions.
 Adjust flow rate settings of the dosing pump according to concentration of the stock solution and water intake of the animals to be treated.